 I didn’t grow up a punk rock fan; quite the contrary.
 But, as I’ve moved through life, punk has seemed to follow me.
 I’ve always been a sort of against-the-grain kind of guy.
 Not in a bad way, but for one reason or another, I always seem to be the one that’s just on the outskirts of the proverbial circle.
 When you’re a kid, the way you style yourself will sort of assign you to your group.
 My problem was, the way I styled myself did not coincide with how felt, or what I liked.
 I was something of an enigma, so needless to say – I had a rough time growing up.
 I had no group.
 From a young age I was attracted to the rebels, renegades and antiheros.
 I loved the shake, rattle and roll of Elvis Presley.
 I fascinated with the idea of outlaw country perpetuated by Johnny Cash.
 Most importantly, I loved the way they seemed to piss people off.
 At the time, it made sense to me.
 They had a certain unmistakable mystic and charisma about them that I wished I had.
 As I’ve grown older, I have learned to understand and embrace my perceived flaws, and even sometimes, use them to my advantage.
 We are who we are, and the only choice we have is to accept it, or let it bury us.
 Right?
 Right.

 In my early 20’s I started going to punk rock shows with my life-long friends Brian and Joe.
 It became a sort of bond between the three of us.
-For a few beer-soaked hours, we could forget the stress of everyday life, and just envelope ourselves in the music.
-We saw dozens of bands from the Jawbreaker reunion in Chicago, to Against Me in Brooklyn.
-Over the years I’ve developed a bad back and early-stage tinnitus in my right ear, but I have absolutely no regrets.
-Some of the most memorable moments of my life were spent with Joe and Brian at various sweat soaked venues, buzzed off PBR.
-I look back on countless late evenings where my wife drove an hour into NYC to pick us up, and we drunkenly would listen to Brian tell us why The Smiths and Joy Division “changed his life” in his early 20’s for the 100th time, while she patiently drove us home.
+For a few beer-soaked hours, we could forget the stress of everyday life and just envelope ourselves in the music.
+We saw dozens of bands from the Jawbreaker reunion in Chicago to Against Me in Brooklyn.
+Over the years, I’ve developed a bad back and early-stage tinnitus in my right ear, but I have absolutely no regrets.
+Some of the most memorable moments of my life were spent with Joe and Brian at various sweat-soaked venues, buzzed off PBR.
+I look back on countless late evenings where my ex-wife drove an hour into NYC to pick us up, and we drunkenly would listen to Brian tell us why The Smiths and Joy Division “changed his life” in his early 20’s for the 100th time, while she patiently drove us home.
 Those are nights I would never trade for anything.
-In many ways punk rock was the very real and literal glue that bonded us together as friends.
+In many ways, punk rock was the very real and literal glue that bonded us together as friends.
 As we entered our 30’s, the ideals of what punk rock is based upon may have, in some ways, defined us as people.

 A lot of people feel punk rock is dressing or acting a certain way.
-Some feel that if you don’t wear leather, chains and eye liner, that you’re a “poser.”
+Some feel that if you don’t wear leather, chains, and eyeliner, that you’re a “poser.”
 I disagree.
-You would never know it today, but my wife Angela grew up in Queens, NY and spent all her free time supporting local bands at venues like Lamours and Third Rail.
+You would never know it today, but my friend Angela grew up in Queens, NY, and spent all her free time supporting local bands at venues like Lamours and Third Rail.
 She wore chains, parachute pants, and 50 rubber bracelets up to her elbows.
 She went to hardcore basement shows.
-She moshed in pits, and even managed to lose track of all her friends in a Bouncing Souls mosh pit at Warped Tour in Raceway Park, NJ.
-She saw Saves the Day’s debut at the Pop Disaster Tour with Green Day and Blink 182.
-She was friendly with members of local NY hardcore bands Sheer Terror, Candiria and Life of Agony.
+She moshed in pits and even managed to lose track of all her friends in a Bouncing Souls mosh pit at Warped Tour in Raceway Park, NJ.
+She saw Saves the Day’s debut at the Pop Disaster Tour with Green Day and Blink-182.
+She was friendly with members of local NY hardcore bands Sheer Terror, Candiria, and Life of Agony.
 From the outside looking in, you might say she was more punk than I could ever dream to be.
 Does that make me a poser?
 I don’t believe so.
-My wife still loves all of those hardcore bands from her youth, but today she is a RN and also loves science, cats, chai tea lattes and Disney movies.
+Angela still loves all of those hardcore bands from her youth, but today she is an RN and also loves science, cats, chai tea lattes, and Disney movies.
 Does that make her a poser?
 Not in the slightest.

 So, what does punk rock mean to me?
 No matter where I have gone in my life, punk rock has followed me in one way or another.
 I’ve always been content to walk to the beat of my own drum.
 I’ve grown very comfortable living just on the fringes of the masses.
 The message of punk music over time has opened me up to the idea of free-thought, and to question a mainstream that may not have our best interests at heart.
 Punk music has taught me that we do not always have to accept what is happening to us as our fate.
 That maybe the sub and counter culture is where the real heart is, and that if we open our minds just a little, then for maybe one simple moment, we too can get lost in the “mosh” and forget the mundane stress of everyday life.
 The very ideals of punk music, and the foundation on which it was built upon, can serve as a foundation for us in our everyday lives.
 Punk teaches us one simple lesson: get lost in the music, get lost in the mosh, but never get lost in this world.